mppmu/qmc/README.md

 ---

+`bool batching`

+If set to true, makes the integrator use the function member function void Evaluate(double * x, double * res, U count) instead of the () operator.
+Here x is the one-dimensional array first containing coordinates of point number 0, then point number 1 and so on. res is the array of results.
+U is the number of points passed to the Evaluate function.
+The Evaluate function should be ready to accept up to maxnperpackage points.

+Dafault: `false`.

+---

 `U evaluateminn`

 The minimum lattice size that should be used by the `evaluate` function to evaluate the integrand, if variance reduction is enabled these points are used for fitting the inverse cumulative distribution function.
 If a lattice of the requested size is not available then `n` will be the size of the next available lattice with at least `evaluateminn` points.